smajidy/smajidy.github.io/README.md

 The owner supplied `Nicole_Ray_2022.png` (18 May 2022) and `Quantum_Steampunk_2026.png` (2 March 2026), together with their captions.
 No identities or dates were inferred from the images.
 Original files are retained; only the generated display copies are resized/compressed.

 Two Instagram photos could not be retrieved.
 Source-only notes in `_pages/oot-and-aboot.md` preserve the exact post URLs, caption instructions and dates.
 There are no public placeholders.
 The outreach date is only specified to February 2021, so use the month without inventing a day when adding that photo.

+## Homepage copy refinement

+The three research descriptions follow the owner-supplied text.
+Preserve the bold opening question in each, the bold **gate-first approach**, and the italic book and phantom-code names.
+Keep the architectural selected links book-first.
+The Nature Communications link is labelled **Effect on thermalization**; its destination and journal/year metadata are unchanged.

+Outreach uses the owner's supplied scope (more than 1,000 students annually at its peak, with 10 volunteers) and remains past tense.
+Do not restore the documentary caption beneath the player or reintroduce a running organisation claim.